deeptir18/cornflakes-scripts/README.md

 # Code version and structure
-This repository assumes [cornflakes](httpconda install cudatoolkits://github.com/deeptir18/cornflakes), on the main branch, at `755edc3` commit hash, and the cloudlab profile pointing to [this repository](https://github.com/deeptir18/cornflakes-cloudlab-profile) at main and `cbe4266` commit hash.
+This repository assumes [cornflakes](https://github.com/deeptir18/cornflakes), on the main branch, at the `70d1d07` commit hash, and the cloudlab profile pointing to [this repository](https://github.com/deeptir18/cornflakes-cloudlab-profile) at main and `778ae9d` commit hash.
 We briefly describe the code structure of Cornflakes below.
+Since the SOSP deadline, the Cornflakes repo has been updated to:
+1. Some edits to the install and experiment scripts, and Makefiles.
+2. Edits to the README.
+3. Include code from another in-progress application integration not featured in the paper.
 ```
 cornflakes
     - cf-kv:  source code for kv store application
     - redis: redis submodule with changes to redis
     - cornflakes-codegen: boilerplate for generating Rust serialization code
-    - cornflakes-libos: common serialization and datapath interface code
+    - cornflakes-libos: common serialization and datapath interface code, server
+      and client interface for state-machine-based applications (like a
+      key-value store)
     - cornflakes-utils: common utilities for running binaries
     - mlx5-datapath: custom datapath built on Mellanox OFED drivers.
     - ice-datapath: custom datapath built on Intel Ice drivers.
     - dpdk-datapath: interface to datapath over DPDK (mainly used for client
       load generators).
+    - mlx5-netperf: submodule pointing to microbenchmark over Mellanox drivers,
+      used for scatter-gather microbenchmarks
 ```

 # Cloudlab profile instructions (1 hour machine time, 15-20 minutes human time)
 We have provided a [cloudlab profile](https://www.cloudlab.us/p/955539a31b0c7be330933414edd8d4af54f7dbec) that automaticaly installs and configures most of what is needed to run Cornflakes (there is some configuration that must be done once the install scripts finish).

 ## Dataset
 The cloudlab dataset is at `urn:publicid:IDN+utah.cloudlab.us:demeter-pg0+ltdataset+cornflakes-data`; this